cbshearer/Windows-Server-Config/README.md

 # Windows-Server-Config
 This is a script I have been building and tweaking over several years.

-Install/set the following
+Configure the following services
-  1) Install Powershell ISE
-  2) Enable the Windows Update Service
+  1) Enable the Windows Update Service
+  2) Stops print spooler service
   3) Disables Windows Audio Service
+  4) Install SNMP service

+Settings
-  4) Adjust visual performance setting for all users (HKLM key)
+  1) Adjust visual performance setting for all users (HKLM key)
-  5) Disable Shutdown Event Tracker
+  2) Disable Shutdown Event Tracker
-  6) Stops print spooler service
-  7) Clear page file at shutdown
+  3) Clear page file at shutdown
-  8) Disable indexing on c
+  4) Disable indexing on c
-  9) Disable RDP printer mapping
+  5) Disable RDP printer mapping
-  10) Install SNMP service
-  11) Enable RDP and set Network Level Authentication
+  6) Enable RDP and set Network Level Authentication
-  12) Disable IEESC for Admins (leave enabled for non-admins)
+  7) Disable IEESC for Admins (leave enabled for non-admins)
-  13) Add domain groups to local Administrators group
+  8) Add domain groups to local Administrators group
-  14) Set the folder view to show file extenstions and hidden files and folders (user only preference)
+  9) Set the folder view to show file extenstions and hidden files and folders (user only preference)

+Installations
+  1) Powershell ISE
+  2) LabTech application